Clerk Authentication

 const SignInButton: { (props: Without<WithClerkProp<SignInButtonProps>, "clerk">): React.JSX.Element | null; displayName: string; }

-useIsAuthenticated } from "jazz-react"; export functionfunction AuthButton(): React.JSX.Element
+useIsAuthenticated } from "jazz-tools/react"; export functionfunction AuthButton(): React.JSX.Element

 AuthButton() { const {const logOut: () => void